Understand your Shopify invoice

 - Subscription credit — this credit is applied as a discount to your subscription fee.

-- Commission credit — this credit is applied as a discount to your transaction fees.
+- Transaction credit — this credit is applied as a discount to your transaction fees.

 When you accumulate the equivalent in subscription or transaction charges, the credit is applied.

-Subscription and commission credits can only apply to future invoices.
+Subscription and transaction credits can only apply to future invoices.
 Credits can't be applied against current subscription or transaction charges.